 Translation with and by computer programs

-Computer assisted translation is an unavoidable professional tool today.
-Translators have always used computers like anyone else.
+Computer assisted translation is today an unavoidable professional tool.
+Like anyone else, translators have always used computers.
 Following the typewriter, the staple translator tool has long been a word processor: Wordperfect, then MS Word, now perhaps WPS or LibreOffice Writer, an open-source application.
 A decade or two ago, applications specially designed to help translators began to be developed, and now computers are being trained to do it themselves.
 Here are some of the more common types of program.

 What is a Computer Assisted Translation (CAT) tool?